The Most Common Users of Mobile BI

 The next question is who are the most common users of mobile BI.

-They absolutely rely on it like they do on their smartphones, their e-mai,l or their texts, it is something they look that often.
+They absolutely rely on it like they do on their smartphones, their email, or their texts.
+It is something they look at often.
 And so yes, executives are the early adopters.
 I also see sales organizations being the early adopters, managing deals, managing accounts, and managing customers.
-Marketing organizations has been highly interested in managing promotions and adjusting promotions in real-time.
+Marketing organizations have been highly interested in managing promotions and adjusting promotions in real-time.

 Store managers in the retail environment are looking to get real-time data on buying habits and trends.
 Service organizations need that mobile access to data about customers and trends and the equipment that they’re servicing and things of that nature.
 So it has very much spread outside of just the mahogany row and into the ranks of line of business decision makers as well.